VoxML/prose-to-xml/README.md

 # prose-to-xml
 Prose to VoxML XML converter

-Curentlly only accept reading a docx file.
+Running xml_building.py will give an xml output from the given annotation file.

-Running xml_building.py will give an xml output from the annotation file that we are given.
+The annotation file must meet the following requirments: